CI HUBCI HUB SDK

 config.json

 The SDK reads configuration from config.json in your project root (or src/config.json).
-Structure it with a top-level serverBaseUrl and an adapter-specific section keyed by your adapter name:
+Structure it with a top-level serverBaseUrl and an integration-specific section keyed by your integration name:

 {